Probabilistic QoS-aware Placement of VNF chains at the Edge: EdgeUsher at Work

 The results show that the employed heuristics considerably reduces the search space and, thus, the execution time needed to determine eligible VNF placements and routing.
-Particularly, the full probabilistic description of the UC Davis infrastructure can be handled in a time which shows a speed-up between 15 and 214 with respect to the exhaustive prototype, and still returns a subset of the optimal results.
-Particularly, with thresholds set to $0.8$, \prototype determines $6$ eligible placements for the VNF chain supporting the CCTV system.
+Particularly, the fully probabilistic description of the UC Davis infrastructure can be handled in a time which shows a speed-up between $15$ and $214$ with respect to the exhaustive prototype, and still returns a subset of the optimal results.
+Besides, with thresholds set to $0.8$, \prototype determines $6$ eligible placements for the VNF chain supporting the CCTV system.
 Four of such placement solutions have a probability of meeting all set requirements of $96\%$, whilst the remaining two of $98\%$.
 All output solutions fall within the best solutions generated also by the non-heuristic prototype, when it is run over the complete infrastructure description.

-We then included an affinity constraint between the {\tt Storage} and the {\tt Video Analytics} service functions, and we run the prototype again with $T=0.8$.
+We then included an affinity constraint between the {\tt Storage} and the {\tt Video Analytics} service functions, and we run the prototype again over the fully-probabilistic input with $T=0.8$.
 As a result, execution time halved with respect to the execution without such constraint, reaching around 24 seconds.
-Fig. \ref{fig:deployment} shows one of the best placements obtained when forcing the {\it affinity} constraint, which features $98\%$ probability of complying to all hardware, IoT, security, bandwidth and end-to-end latency requirements of the input chain.
+The placement of Fig. \ref{fig:deployment} is still output as one of the best possible when forcing the {\it affinity} constraint.
 In this case, both the {\it Storage} and the {\it Video Analytics} are deployed to the available Cloud node.
-The highlighted links -- along with their labels -- show the routing path associated to the placement.
+The highlighted links -- along with their labels -- show the routing path associated to the placement and the bandwidth to be allocated to traffic flows mapped on each infrastructure link.
 Such piece of information could be actually used to instruct the network (e.g., via SDN controllers) so to allocate a suitable amount of bandwidth to each flow.